 4. North Dakota Heritage Center & State Museum

 In Bismarck, the North Dakota Heritage Center & State Museum chronicles both North Dakota and Native American history from prehistoric to modern times.
-And visitors to the Heritage Center can choose from four history museums in one, thanks to preservation efforts by the state historical society.
+Visitors to the Heritage Center can enjoy four history museums in one, thanks to preservation efforts by the state historical society.

-But once you are done for the day, grab a bite at Bruno’s Pizza before heading to the Raddison Hotel Bismarck for a night of well-deserved rest.
-Tomorrow, you can always go to the Bismarck Event Center or the Belle Mehus Auditorium, 250 feet away from the hotel.
+Once you are done for the day, grab a bite at Bruno’s Pizza before heading to the Raddison Hotel Bismarck for a night of well-deserved rest.
+Tomorrow, you can always go to the Bismarck Event Center or the Belle Mehus Auditorium, which is just feet away from the hotel.